Flash and TTL on the X2D II

 The practical benefit is significant.
 Shooting portraits at f/2.5 in daylight with full flash power at 1/2000s?
 The leaf shutter handles it natively.
 No HSS needed, no power penalty.

 The catch: You must be shooting in leaf shutter mode, not electronic shutter mode.
 If the camera is set to electronic shutter (for silent shooting, for example), flash will not fire.
-The camera won't warn you.
-It just won't trigger.
+The manual documents this limitation explicitly, but the camera doesn't pop up an error dialogue at the moment of shooting β the flash simply doesn't trigger.

 The Hot Shoe: Nikon Protocol